-All sites which directly impact upon or affect the setting of a designated heritage asset will be referred to the Council's heritage officer for further assessment.
+All sites which directly impact upon or affect the setting of a designated heritage asset were referred to the Council's heritage officer for a Heritage Impact Assessment.
+The results and recommendations of these assessments have been fed back into the revised scoring for these sites.